lwade/euca-wiki/Debugging-Eucalyptus-C-language-components.md

 *         libaxis2_axiom.so.0
 *         librampart.so.0

-And the path to the root of the Eucalyptus installation -- which is root for a package-based installation -- must be set (so that the cryptographic credentials can be found).
+And the path to the root of the Eucalyptus installation -- which is system root `/` for a package-based installation -- must be set (so that the cryptographic credentials can be found).

 ```bash
 export EUCALYPTUS=/opt/eucalyptus